mathisgauthey/mathisgauthey.github.io/docs/posts/I Built a Tensegrity Table Just for Fun.md

 ## The Plan

 I love to over-engineer things.
 And this won't be an exception.
-I wanted to be able to visualize my table before buying it, as I won't have the time nor the tools to do it on the go.
+I wanted to be able to visualize my table before building it, as I won't have the time nor the tools to do it on the go.

 I already used OnShape to design the interior of my van last year.
 So I did it once again using OnShape [here](https://cad.onshape.com/documents/8171312ce72d812973c70b8c/w/d53a36f166bb3e6f1d7af718/e/da262f7bb9fe5ba8ab63cd80) :